ProgressNS/sidekick-docs/user-guide/configure-app/plugins-management.md

 1. From **App Settings**, select **Plugins** to open the Plugins pane.
 1. Select the **Installed** tab and select the plugin that you want to remove.
 1. Click the **Uninstall** button to remove the selected plugin.

+## Next Steps

+Update your code to utilize the newly installed plugins and then [deploy your app on a connected device]({% slug deploy-on-device %}) to test the new functionality.

 ## See Also